oroinc/documentation/crm/user_guide/activities/emails/create_template.rst

 To apply an email template to a new email, select the template from the list of the **Apply Template** field, as shown below:

 .. image:: /user_guide/img/emails/apply_template.jpg
+   :alt: Select the template from the list of the apply template field

 You will see an **Apply Template Confirmation** message.
 Click **Yes, Proceed** to apply the selected template.

 .. image:: /user_guide/img/emails/apply_template_confirmation.jpg
+   :alt: Click yes, proceed

 You should now have your template applied to your email.

 .. image:: /user_guide/img/emails/template_applied.jpg
+   :alt: Have your template applied

 .. finish_create_template

 .. include:: /img/buttons/include_images.rst
    :start-after: begin